dopedao/RYO/README.md

         have_turn(got_to_loc, trade_x_for_y)
             check if game finished.
             check user authentification.
+            get wearables from registry.
             check if user allowed using game clock. add to random seed.
+            modify event probabilites based on wearables.
             user location update.
                 decrease money count if new city.
             check for dealer dash (x %).